 The back of the TV is plain and made out of metal.
 The electronics compartment is located at the center of the back.
 If the TV is VESA mounted, some inputs might be hard to reach.
 There is no cable management on this TV.

 Disappointing native contrast ratio for the N5300.
 Blacks in a dark room look more like gray and this diminishes the picture quality.
 Although low contrast ratios are expected in IPS TVs, this result is a little worse than last year's model M5300.
+If you're looking for something with better contrast, the Vizio D3 Series 2021 is a similar TV but with a VA panel and much better contrast.

 The Samsung N5300 does not support local dimming.
 The above video is for reference only.